Karsibór

 In 1880, the Kaiserfahrt (Piast Canal) channel was opened providing a water route with a depth of 10 m connecting the lagoon with the Baltic Sea bypassing the eastern part of the Świna arm (Old Świna) of the Oder River, allowing large ships quicker and safer enter the lagoon and the seaport of Szczecin than on the natural river.
 The canal, approximately 12 km long and 10 m deep, was dug by the German Empire between 1874 and 1880, during the reign of the first Kaiser Wilhelm (1797–1888) after whom it was named.

 After the defeat of Germany in World War II, under the terms of the Potsdam Agreement, in 1945 the region became part of Poland, which renamed the canal after the Piast dynasty.

-There is a memorial to the British pilots of the No. 617 Squadron RAF, who were shot down by the Nazis in April 1945.
+There is a memorial to the British pilots of the No. 617 Squadron RAF, who were shot down by Germany in April 1945.